To install lattice around your porch or house is a super easy and inexpensive way to upgrade your home!

 I found these leftover lattice pieces in the backyard after we bought the Blue Cottage and stuck them in front of the porch to cover at least a little bit of that dead space.

 Wanting to find a better solution for skirting the porch, I went to Home Depot and checked out what else they sell that I could use for that space.

-I ended up buying two 4 x 8 pieces of these white plastic lattice.
+I ended up buying two 4 x 8 pieces of this white plastic lattice.
 They cost only $11 each.

-Home Depot also sells nice framing pieces for a more finished look, but I didn’t think I’d need them.
+You can also get nice lattice framing pieces for a more finished look, but I didn’t think I’d need them.
 I didn’t want to deal with framing in the lattice — I wanted to do this the easiest way for now.

 I got lucky and didn’t have to cut the height — it was perfect.
 I had to cut some of the length and around the fence posts.

 I kind of just eyed where I had to cut it, and tried out the metal cutter.
 It was super easy to cut the lattice with it!